jameslegoff92/typemaster-landing-page/README.md

 - The basics of responsive design.
 - The basics of semantic html.
-- The basics of the sass preprocessor.
+- The basics of SASS.

 ## Author